 - Accelerated vesting of stock awards only upon an involuntary termination of employment (other than a termination for cause) or a voluntary termination for good reason (commonly described as "double-trigger" vesting).
-Mr. Visentin, as part of his new hire negotiation, would be provided with accelerated vesting of his outstanding stock awards granted before May 14, 2020 in the event of a change in control without termination of employment.
-For additional information, please see Named Executive Officers with Unique Compensation Arrangements. - Mr. Visentin's stock awards granted on or after May 14, 2020 will be subject to double trigger vesting.
-Accordingly, accelerated vesting of such stock awards will occur in the event of a change in control only upon an involuntary termination of employment (other than a termination for cause) or a voluntary termination for good reason as defined in the agreement. - Immediate vesting in the present value of the accrued non-qualified U.S. pension plan benefits, if any, as of the date of the change in control.
+Mr. Visentin, as part of his new hire negotiation, would be provided with accelerated vesting of his outstanding stock awards in the event of a change in control without termination of employment.
+For additional information, please see Named Executive Officers with Unique Compensation Arrangements. - Immediate vesting in the present value of the accrued non-qualified U.S. pension plan benefits, if any, as of the date of the change in control.
 Participants are entitled to receive these benefits without regard to the plan's normal requirements for remaining employed by Xerox until a stated age and number of years of service.
 If the change in control conforms with applicable tax regulations regarding deferred compensation, participants are entitled to an immediate single-sum payment of the benefit.
 If the change in control does not conform with applicable tax regulations, participants are entitled to payments in accordance with the schedule normally provided by the plan.
 The Committee views this accelerated vesting upon a change in control, and accelerated payment upon a conforming change in control, as appropriate to protect the pension benefit, if any, earned by the named executive officer at Xerox.
 None of the named executive officers are participants in non-qualified U.S. pension benefits.

-In addition, if Mr. Visentin voluntarily terminates his employment without Good Reason within 90 days following a change in control, he would receive: (i) cash payments equal to twice the sum of his base salary and target short-term incentive award (but not for voluntary terminations without Good Reason on or after May 14, 2020), (ii) his annual short-term incentive award for 2018 (Non-Equity Incentive Award) prorated based on actual performance results (but not for voluntary terminations without Good Reason on or after May 14, 2020), (iii) accelerated vesting of all outstanding equity awards outstanding as of May 14, 2020 that would have otherwise become vested over 24 months, and (iv) continuation of welfare benefits at active employee rates for 24 months.
+In addition, if Mr. Visentin voluntarily terminates his employment without Good Reason within 90 days following a change in control, he would receive: (i) cash payments equal to twice the sum of his base salary and target short-term incentive award paid over 24 months (the "Severance Period"), (ii) his annual short-term incentive award for 2018 (Non-Equity Incentive Award) prorated based on actual performance results, (iii) accelerated vesting of all outstanding equity awards (including PSUs at target) that would have otherwise become vested during the Severance Period, and (iv) continuation of welfare benefits at active employee rates during the Severance Period.
 These payments are subject to execution of a release of claims against the Company and a two-year non-compete/non-solicitation agreement.
-All cash severance payments to Mr. Visentin following a change in control are paid as installments over 24 months or as a lump sum to the extent permitted by applicable tax regulations.
-Good Reason terminations are as defined in the offer letter.